2-Days in Edinburgh: The Perfect Weekend Itinerary

 Start your day with a stroll down the Royal Mile, grab a coffee from The Milkman on Cockburn Street then head up High Street (literally, up the hill) to the esplanade of Edinburgh Castle.
 The views from here are absolutely stunning.
 Self-guided as well as guided tours are available if you’d like to explore inside the castle walls.
 Some of the highlights include Scotland’s crown jewels and the 1’oclock gun.

 As you head back down the Royal Mile, make a stop in at St. Giles Cathedral then make your way to Victoria Street.
-This instagrammable street of mult-colored shops curves it’s way down to the Grassmarket - a great place to grab lunch at Castle Rock chippie.
+This instagrammable street of multi-colored shops curves it’s way down to the Grassmarket - a great place to grab lunch at Castle Rock chippie.

 Pro tip: the “Edinburgh way” to order chips is with ‘salt & brown sauce.’